 Most chefs progress through these roles:

-- Prep cook → basic food preparation
+- Prep cook: basic food preparation

-- Line cook → station cooking and service
+- Line cook: station cooking and service

-- Sous chef → kitchen supervision
+- Sous chef: kitchen supervision

-- Head chef → full kitchen management
+- Head chef or executive chef: full kitchen management

 | Role | Description |